syntacore/snippy/llvm/tools/llvm-snippy/docs/index.rst

    warning: (memory-access) Possibly wrong memory scheme: Following scheme may generate accesses outside of all provided RW sections in layout

-   warning: (no-model-exec) Skipping snippet execution on the model: model was set no 'None'
+   warning: (no-model-exec) Skipping snippet execution on the model: model was set to 'None'

 So, if you do not want to keep getting such warnings, pass: